Rekha Rana

 Rekha Rana is a Bollywood actress, theater artist, winner of Miss Delhi, Photogenic Face and Beautiful Smile titleholder in 2007.
 She is the brand ambassador for South African NGO called 'Star NGO' and 'Save Our Women' Campaign.
 Her first movie Ab Hoga Dharna Unlimited which is themed on Anna Hazare's Dharna released on 13 April 2012.

-About

-Rekha Rana is an International award winning Actress, Entrepreneur and Philanthropist.
-She has received over 47 International Awards for Best Actress all over India and abroad.

-Her film "Tara The Journey of Love & Passion" was submitted to the 87th Academy Awards for Best Foreign Language Film.
-The movie has received over 150 International Awards in 110 International Film Festivals Worldwide.

-Rekha Rana is an alumna of New York Film Academy Los Angeles, CA., and worked in theatre with Dinesh Thakur’s Ank Theatre Group.
-She has completed over 200 shows internationally, of the famous plays 'Jis Lahore Nahin Dekhya' and "Hai Mera Dil".
-Her upcoming movie is ‘Yahan Ameena Bikti Hai’ which is directed and produced by Kumar Raj.

-Rekha Rana's passion for humanitarian projects, including education in India, led her to be the World Ambassador for ‘Heart for India Foundation’ founded by Princess Francoise Sturdza, and also supporting and working with UNICEF.

 Early life

 Rekha Rana was born in New Delhi, India.
 She spent her school life in High School Green Field, New Delhi.
 She participated in cultural activities including dancing, swimming and drama in her school.
 She joined Barry John Acting School after completed her degree in Delhi College of Arts and Commerce to enhance her passion towards drama.